aardvark-community/ScreenshotrExample/README.md

 * **I don't have an Aardvark.Media application.
 Can I use the Screenshotr service nevertheless?**

     Yes, if you know how to take a screenshot from your application.
 The Screenshotr service requires the image as a byte[].
-Take a look at the upload function in the Screenshot.fs of the Aardvark.UI.Screenshotr project.
-You don't need this nuget package, install the [Screenshotr package](https://www.nuget.org/packages/Screenshotr.Client) directly.
+Take a look at the [Screenshotr repository](https://github.com/aardvark-community/screenshotr).

-* **I want to use the Screenshotr.UI and don't want to write some default tags everytime.
+* **I want to use the Screenshotr.UI and don't want to manually add some default tags everytime.
 How do I do that?**

     Yes, just change the code from Step 3 to this:
      ```fsharp